PP-Module for LiFi Access Systems

 3. The third data unit length will be the longest supported plaintext length less than or equal to 64 semi-blocks (4096 bits).

 For each combination, generate a set of 100 key and plaintext pairs and obtain the ciphertext that results from AES-KW authenticated encryption.
-To determine correctness, the evaluator will use the same key and plaintext values and encrypt them using a known good implementation of AES-KW authenticated-encryption, and ensure that the resulting respective ciphertext values are identical.
+To determine correctness, the evaluator shall use the same key and plaintext values and encrypt them using a known good implementation of AES-KW authenticated-encryption, and ensure that the resulting respective ciphertext values are identical.

 AES Key Wrap with Padding (AES-KWP Tests)